-An award winning journalist of more than 30 years, Williams is one of the most-recognized anchors in Southern California.
-She is the recipient of numerous industry honors, including multiple Emmy and Golden Mike Awards in the category of ‘Best Newscast 30 Minutes or Under.’
-She also was recognized with a Golden Mike for team coverage of the Chatsworth train crash, and an L.A.
-Emmy Award for ‘Best Light News Story’ for 'toll Booth Bandits.'
-Additional awards include an L.A.
-Emmy and Golden Mike for her work on NBC4’s special ‘LA Riots: Rubble to Rebirth;’ and a Golden Mike and Associated Press Award for her coverage of the 1996 Atlanta Summer Games Centennial Park bombing for ‘Best Live Coverage of a News Story.’
+An award winning journalist for more than 30 years, she is the recipient of numerous industry honors, including multiple Golden Mike and Emmy Awards.
+She was recognized with a Golden Mike for team coverage of the Chatsworth train crash, and an L.A.
+Emmy and Golden Mike for her work on NBC4’s special ‘LA Riots: Rubble to Rebirth.’
+She also earned a Golden Mike and Associated Press Award for her coverage of the 1996 Atlanta Summer Games Centennial Park bombing for ‘Best Live Coverage of a News Story.’
 She was also honored with a Lifetime Achievement Award by the Radio & Television News Association.

-Born in Winston-Salem, North Carolina, Williams moved across the United States and Canada as an Air Force “brat.”
-She has been married for 25 years and met her husband, an Air Force major, while on assignment during the Persian Gulf War.
-They have a grown son and reside in Pasadena.
+Born in Winston-Salem, North Carolina, Colleen moved across the United States and Canada as an Air Force “brat.”
+She has been married for 25 years and met her husband, Jon, an Air Force officer, while covering the Persian Gulf War.
+Their son, Sean, recently graduated from Loyola Marymount University.